hpourv/DP-Logistic-Regression/README.md

 ## Motivation
-Machine Learning models can memorize training datasets.Training Machine Learning models over private datasets can violate the privacy of individuals
+Machine Learning models can memorize training datasets.Training Machine Learning models over private datasets can violate the privacy of individuals.
+For Example there are two types of attacks that can extract training data from a Machine Learning model.

+* Item